The Shooting Ranch: Hollywood of the Northwoods

 What strikes him most about Mr. Rebane’s incredible legacy is that he was able to prioritize putting the community at the heart of his films, inspiring them to get invested in these larger-than-life narratives produced in the Northwoods.
 Audiences can look forward to not only watching his films at home but also enjoying an extensive future exhibit at the Merrill Historical Society.

 Brandon is interested in speaking to anyone who may have worked with Mr. Rebane on a film as he continues research for his book.
 You may email him at email@example.com.

-K. Woodzick is a life-long theatre artist and has over a decade of experience as a non-profit marketing professional and writer.
+K. Woodzick is a life-long theatre artist and is an experienced non-profit marketing professional and writer.
 They live in Woodruff with their silver lab, River.